 - Will there be a board of directors?

-- How these managers, board members, will be compensated?
+- How will these managers, board members be compensated?

 Before starting your commercial aquaponics farm, defining the strategy for marketing and sales is very important.
 These are also the most important part of your business plan.
-The development of your marketing strategy requires understanding the market, demands of your product, potential customers, and potential competitors.
-In this section, you need to convince yourself and your reader that there is a viable market for your commercial aquaponics farm.
+Developing your marketing strategy requires understanding the market, demands of your product, potential customers, and potential competitors.
+In this section, you need to convince your reader that there is a viable market for your commercial aquaponics farm.
 The marketing strategy is divided into these sections:

-1. Introduction: The introduction section of the marketing strategy shows the reader the following:
+1. Introduction: The introduction section of the marketing strategy shows the following:

-- Market or potential customers of your commercial aquaponics farm.
+- The market or potential customers of your commercial aquaponics farm.

-- Products that the farm will produce and sell.
+- The products that the farm will produce and sell.

-- Distribution process or how and where the products will be made available to the customers.
+- The distribution process or how and where the products will be made available to the customers.

 This section describes the demographic, social, and cultural factors that describe your potential customer that will influence or affect your farm.
 Social and cultural factors refer to the basic values, perceptions, and behaviors of your potential customers.
 These include their preference for the type of crops to be grown.
 In discussing the market section, know the answer to these questions: